Highlight

 The whole thing is a little bit rough, but the signals were there for quite some time.

-Main things that happened over last 2 years were
+The main things that happened over the last 2 years were:

 • 2 years ago Microsoft Fabric was announced with a mission to replace Azure as a platform for Data & Analytics